emer/axon/fsfffb/README.md

 * `FS0` = threshold for FSi, default .1 as in the original FFFB, below which it contributes 0.
 This factor is important for filtering out small levels of incoming spikes and produces an observed nonlinearity in the Gi response.
 * `SS` = multiplier for SSi, which is 30 by default: SSi is relatively weak so this needs to be a strong multiplier to get into the range of FSi.

+# Additional SSGi -> VmDend

+In addition to the pooled `Gi` inhibition value described above, the slow inhibition value `SSi` is applied with a separate weighting factor to the dendritic membrane potential update, as an additional inhibitory component, weighted by the `Act.Dend.SSGi` parameter (default = 2).
+This is important for specifically balancing the positive feedback loop in increasing NMDA channel activation, which is voltage gated as a function of VmDend.
+Over the course of learning VmDend tends to increase for the most active neurons, and this additional SSGi factor balances that and prevents it from entering into a runaway positive feedback loop.

+Biologically, the idea is that SSi inhibition affects the overall cellular Vm, but because it comes directly into the distal dendrites, it has an extra impact there.

 # References

 * Cardin, J. A. (2018).
 Inhibitory interneurons regulate temporal precision and correlations in cortical circuits.
 Trends in Neurosciences, 41(10), 689–700. https://doi.org/10.1016/j.tins.2018.07.015

+* Shadlen, M. N., & Newsome, W. T. (1994).
+Noise, neural codes and cortical organization.
+Current Opinion in Neurobiology, 4, 569–579. http://www.ncbi.nlm.nih.gov/pubmed/7812147